 We've designed Excel VBA apps for NASA that helped put the MSL Rover on Mars.
 Read below and see how we used Excel and Excel VBA to make existing NASA software more user friendly and recieved a citation.
 If you are interested in how we did this, check out our Excel VBA training for engineers and scientists.

-NASA JPL approached EMAGENIT with the following engineering problem: Develop a conceptual design environment in Microsoft Excel VBA for Windows and Excel VBA for Mac that would allow various NASA JPL programs written for the Mars Rover in C to have a better more flexible user interface and also be able to communicate with each other passing design information.
-These programs acting in unison along with the EMAGENIT Excel VBA interface were to allow NASA JPL to rapidly simulate, early in the conceptual design process, the power usage of future Mars rovers and the rover’s mission profile for each day.
+NASA JPL approached EMAGENIT with a complex engineering problem.
+Develop a GUI design environment in Excel VBA for Windows and Mac that allows JPL to rapidly command and integrate C code written for the Mars Rover program.
+The GUI environment was to allow JPL to rapidly simulate the power usage of future Mars rovers.
+It was also to allow rapid creation and editing of the rover’s daily mission profile.
 It was called the Mission Scenario Design Workbench.

-Curiosity, launched in 2011, is the newest rover to land on the red planet and has been zooming around making some awesome discoveries.
-You can read about it here.
+Curiosity landed on Mars on August 6, 2012 and has been zooming at .0125 mph around making some awesome discoveries.
+You can read about it here >.

-With its rover named Curiosity, Mars Science Laboratory mission is part of NASA's Mars Exploration Program, a long-term effort of robotic exploration of the red planet.
-Curiosity was designed to assess whether Mars ever had an environment able to support small life forms called microbes.
+Overview: Named the Curiosity rover, the Mars Science Laboratory mission (MSL) is part of NASA's larger effort to explore the red planet with various robots.
+It was designed to determine if Mars ever had an environment that could support small life forms called microbes.
 In other words, its mission is to determine the planet's "habitability."
-(Source: NASA)